 Child asthma is diagnosed after studying a thorough case history and physical examination.
 The child is examined for any sounds in the chest (typically wheezing in asthma)and any chest congestion to assess any lung infection if it’s affecting the kid.
 A chest X-ray of your child is needed to see the condition of the lungs or any evidence for respiratory tract infection.
 If your child is more than 6 years old, a test called spirometry is performed that will measure the capacity of the lungs after air is blown in.
 This gives a fair idea about the severity of asthma.
 Other tests include complete blood count to monitor Eosinophils count and IgE levels (allergy levels in the blood).

 Conventional Treatment For Child Asthma

 Bronchodilators and anti-inflammatory drugs are the mainstays of modern medical prescription.
 Steroid inhalers are also administered to the infants and children suffering from a chronic cough and wheezing.
 But, children who are under 4 years of age are given a low dose of steroids through nebulizers.
-Other treatment like postural drainage (medical treatment in which the patient is placed on a slightly inverted position to promote the removal of cough) may be recommended as per the need.
+Other treatments like postural drainage (medical treatment in which the patient is placed on a slightly inverted position to promote the removal of cough) may be recommended as per the need.

 Supportive Measures For Child Asthma (Diet, Exercise, And Environmental Modifications)

 Diet And Exercise

 Monitor the child for allergies to any particular environmental trigger or any food substances.
 Generally, children are found to be allergic to groundnuts, almonds, preserved foods, pistachios, soybean, fish, milk, eggs, and wheat.
 Identify the food allergen and avoid it for a certain time.
 We, at Life Force, recommend a gluten-free(gluten is protein in wheat) and casein-free (casein is protein in milk) diet for asthma during homeopathic treatment.
 Gradually, start introducing the same once you find that the frequency and intensity of asthma episodes have reduced after the treatment.
 Warm fluids, such as tulsi and ginger tea, are also good home remedies that can help keep recurrent cold and cough at bay.